jianninapinto/DataCamp/SQL-for-Business-Analysts/Exploratory-Data-Analysis-in-SQL.md

 Possible Answers

-stackoverflow.tag is not a primary key
+a. stackoverflow.tag is not a primary key

-tag_type.tag contains NULL values
+b. tag_type.tag contains NULL values

-`stackoverflow.tag contains duplicate values`
+`c. stackoverflow.tag contains duplicate values`

-tag_type.tag does not contain all the values in stackoverflow.tag
+d. tag_type.tag does not contain all the values in stackoverflow.tag

-Answer: Foreign keys must reference a column with unique values for each row so the referenced row can be identified.
+Why: Foreign keys must reference a column with unique values for each row so the referenced row can be identified.